 - 6.30.
 The Neighbourhood Plan aims to protect the biodiversity, rural landscape and character of Cranleigh.
 This includes maintaining, and where possible, improving air quality.
-Whilst Cranleigh at present does not have an Air Quality Management Area (AQMA) it is important that air quality does not decrease with significant new development in the area and the surrounding villages. - 6.31.
+Whilst Cranleigh at present does not have an Air Quality Management Area (AQMA) it is important that air quality does not decrease with significant new development in the area and the surrounding villages.
+Policy CRAN7 comments on this issue.
+Where necessary, developers should address any relevant opportunities identified in the Waverley Borough Council Clean Air Strategy 2023 and its Air Quality Action Plan 2023. - 6.31.
 Green infrastructure can help to reduce air temperature and minimise the impacts of air pollution.
 Trees should be located wherever an appropriate space is found, with particular focus in and around areas of poor air quality and high pollution, or areas where air quality is at risk of deteriorating.
 The provision of street trees is included in Policy CRAN6 on the natural landscape and rural character.